StarGate01/chrzwatch-firmware/README.md

 The script `tools/reset.sh` or the task "Reset Target" automates this spamming, waiting for you to press the reset button.

 Optionally, append `-c "reset halt"` to the OpenOCD command.
 The chip then halts at the first instruction, which may be good for debugging.

+### Dumping the Font ROM

+Disassemble your watch and connect the `TX` and `RX` testpoints to the corresponding pins of a Serial-to-USB converter.
+Connect power and ground of the USB plug to the `5V` and `GND` pins of the converter.

+Next, remove `"SERIAL", "SERIAL_ASYNCH", "SERIAL_FC"` from `mbed_app.json` and compile and upload the firmware using the `i6hrc_flashdump` environment.
+Then, launch the script `tools/flash.dump.py`.
+The content of the flash will be downloaded to `dump.bin`.
+However, on some models I noticed the flash memory to be empty.

 ## Connecting to a phone